kathyrollo/jcucumberng-framework/README.md

 Setup and installation are not in the scope of this guide.

 ## Getting Started
-Visit the AUT here: http://simplydo.com/projector/
+Visit the application under test (AUT) here: http://simplydo.com/projector/

 No further configurations needed at this point.
 The tests will run against the AUT in [headless browser](https://en.wikipedia.org/wiki/Headless_browser) mode using ChromeDriver as defined in `framework.properties`.